-To find a network pharmacy, you can look in your Pharmacy Directory or call Member Services.
-Phone numbers are printed on the back cover of this booklet.
+To find a network pharmacy, you can look in your Pharmacy Directory, call Member Services or visit our website www.anthem.com/ca. Phone numbers are printed on the back cover of this booklet.

 You may go to any of our network pharmacies.
 If you switch from one network pharmacy to another, and you need a refill of a drug you have been taking, you can ask either to have a new prescription written by a provider or to have your prescription transferred to your new network pharmacy.